Scalable Synthesis of Verified Controllers in Deep Reinforcement Learning: Experimental Results

 \section{Experimental Results}

-We have applied the verification algorithm on various stochastic transition systems, whose number of dimensions ranges from 2 to 896.
+We have applied our verification strategy to various stochastic transition systems, whose dimensions range from 2 to 896.
 We associate safety constraints with each benchmark, synthesizing a verified linear controller family that seeks to guarantee these properties hold, and use that family to train a neural network with additional performance (a.k.a. liveness) objectives.
 The resulting system consists of a performance-sensitive neural network trained with the awareness of safety constraints, coupled with a safety shield represented by the linear controller family.
-We train the neural network controller using Proximal Policy Optimization (PPO)\cite{schulman1707proximal}, a standard training technique used in reinforcement learning.
+We train the neural network controller using Proximal Policy Optimization (PPO)\cite{schulman1707proximal}, a widely-used training technique used in reinforcement learning.